Almost Near at the Finborough Theatre

 Quasi-supernatural elements, mostly left unexplained, plant the play more in the realms of fantasy than political or social comment.
 The painted wounds, stuffed, detached limbs and slapstick violence add to the artificiality of the production.
 Almost Near relies on shocking scenes, gore and violence to make its point rather than relying on depth and power in its dialogue.
 Yet director Audrey Sheffield and the cast do a very good job with an unusual and often intriguing play.

-Almost Near is on at the Finborough Theatre until 15th April 2014, for further information or to book visit here.
+Almost Near is at the Finborough Theatre until 15th April 2014.
+For further information or to book visit the theatre’s website here.